English

 Liver transplantation in Jaipur

-Every year India has over 1 Lakh people waiting for a liver transplant, with the incidences of liver diseases increasing by 30% over the last 20 years.
+Every year, India has over 1 Lakh people waiting for a liver transplant, with the incidence of liver diseases increasing by 30% over the last 20 years.
 The liver is the biggest solid organ in our body, and it performs critical functions like:

 • The liver makes proteins & albumin.